-Habit #5: Diversified Resources
+Diversified Resources

-Diversifying your resources can create wider support of the coalition's efforts by engaging a greater number of stakeholders, allowing the coalition to remain viable if one source disappears.
+Diversifying your resources can create wider support of the coalition's efforts by engaging a greater number of partners, allowing the coalition to remain viable if one source disappears.

-Habit #6: Effective Communication
+Effective Communication

 Coalition communication is a consistent and purposeful dialogue that uses all appropriate channels for discussion and feedback, including email, websites, phone calls, meetings, and newsletters.
+Inclusive language is used in communications with partners and with communities.

-Habit #7: Clear Roles and Accountability
+Clear Roles and Accountability